seshbot/seshbot.github.io/source/_posts/2013-12-21-wtf-is-octopress.markdown

 For markdown syntax, refer to the Liquid [logic tags](http://docs.shopify.com/themes/liquid-basics/logic), [logic filter syntax](http://docs.shopify.com/themes/liquid-basics/output) and

-### So first, WTF is Jekyll? ###
+### So first, WTF is Jekyll?

+Jekyll is a simple ruby application that generates a static HTML blog based on a directory full text files that have been marked up with simple formatting hints.

-Of course the best documentation is provided on [the Jekyll website](http://jekyllrb.com/docs/home/).
+Of course the best documentation on the functionality it provides is provided on [the Jekyll website](http://jekyllrb.com/docs/home/).
 All the octo-blogger need understand is the various forms of template mechanisms it provides: Markdown and [Liquid](http://wiki.shopify.com/Liquid).

 *Markdown* is usually just a matter of adding intuitive characters to a document indicating things such as emphasised, underlined or strong text, hyperlinks, headings or tables.
 When Jekyll gets to it however, it turns these into the relevant HTML analogues.